Women Law

 In a statement furnished to the Texan, Chanow stated she became “very pleased” with the research findings.

-“I absolutely condemn racial prejudice of all kinds,” Chernow wrote.
-“When I started my work at the Center for Women in Law almost 10 years ago, I vowed that the Center could constitute all-girls attorneys and bridge gaps among girls of all races and ethnicities, backgrounds, and cultures, and I am extremely pleased with our development on this place.”
+“I condemn racial prejudice of all kinds,” Chernow wrote.
+“When I started my work at the Center for Women in Law almost ten years ago, I vowed that the Center could constitute all-girls attorneys and bridge gaps among girls of all races and ethnicities, backgrounds, and cultures, and I am extremely pleased with our development on this place.”

-According to the research, D’Aguilar said Chanow advised her that she could “never sense comfy within the workplace due to the fact (she is) black;” that she would need to “suck it up” when it comes to racial issues; and that she ought to attention on commonalities that she has with white ladies.
+According to the research, D’Aguilar said Chanow advised her that she could “never sense comfy within the workplace due to the fact (she is) black,” that she would need to “suck it up” when it comes to racial issues; and that she ought to attention on commonalities that she has with white ladies.

 “Most of the witnesses believed that the CWIL might be a hard place to work for various motives, sometimes including (Chanow’s) management style,” the research says.
-“Most of them did not accept as true with that the CWIL became a racially antagonistic work surrounding.”
+“Most of them did not accept as true that the CWIL became a racially antagonistic work surrounding.”

 In allegations 7-10, D’Aguilar alleged disparate treatment on the idea of race, announcing that projects she worked on have been no longer a concern to Chanow at the same time as those of white interns had been, according to the research.